ConnorSGeorge/Project_1_370_Team_8/APP_FEATURES.md

 ## 6. Test the MongoDB Example Route (`/orders`), similar to class exercises

 ### Description:
-The `/orders` route demonstrates an asynchronous connection to a MongoDB server
+The `/orders` route demonstrates an asynchronous connection to a MongoDB server which runs in the container using docker compose

 ### Steps:
 1. Send a GET request to the `/orders` route: